calmmage/botspot/dev/workalong_chat_fetcher.md

 - Implemented fallback mechanisms for reliability
 - Added separate messages and chats collections

+4. Created a demo bot (chat_analyzer_demo) that showcases the main features:
+   - `/ingest [chat_id]` to load messages from a chat into MongoDB cache
+   - `/stats` to get statistics about the cached messages

 ## Current Limitations

 Currently, the integration has a major limitation: telegram-downloader doesn't support: